dieuwkehupkes/dieuwkehupkes.github.io/talks.md

 ### 2019

+* *May 6 *.
+The compositionality of neural networks: integrating symbolism and connectionism.
+CS&AI / SIKS workshop on analyzing and interpreting neural networks for NLP, 's-Hertogenbosch.

 * *April 18*.
 The compositionality of neural networks: integrating symbolism and connectionism.
 Internal talk at Saarland University, Saarbrücken.

 * *March 14*.
 On neural networks and compositionality.
 Internal seminar at École normale supérieure, Paris.